microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 ## 1. Quick Start
 ---------------------------------------

-Before starting to use the ms_admin account, you must understand whar is shared with an indentity and what belongs to the ms_admin account.
+Before starting to use the ms_admin account, you must understand what is shared with an indentity and what belongs to the ms_admin account.
 The [overview page](../overview) tackles these concepts in great detail.
-As the administrator with the ms_admin account, you hav the responsibility of administrating and managing the corresponding identities.
+As the administrator with the ms_admin account, you have the responsibility of administrating and managing the corresponding identities.

 ##### As administrator, your first action will be to create the device clusters on Microshare®.